 There was relatively little difference in English as a first language by school type and grammar schools had a considerably higher proportion of non-white pupils than secondary moderns and above the national average.
 The differences in the other three categories were much greater.
-The proportion of pupils with Special Educational Needs (SEN) with a statement was less than 0.1% in grammars, 2.5% in secondary modern schools and 1.9% across all schools.
-The proportion of pupils with SEN, but not sufficiently severe to be statemented was 4.5% at grammar schools, 17.8% at secondary modern schools and 15.9% nationally.
+The proportion of pupils with Special Educational Needs (SEN) with statements or Education, Heath and Care (EHC) plans was less than 0.1% in grammars, 2.4% in secondary modern schools and 1.8% across all schools.
+The proportion of pupils with SEN, but not sufficiently severe to be statemented or have an EHC plan was 4.2% at grammar schools, 13.5% at secondary modern schools and 12.4% nationally.
 While one might expect many types of SEN to limit a pupil's performance at an entrance exam, the impact of free school meal status (a proxy for poverty/deprivation) is well recognised, but less direct.
-The rates were 2.7% at grammars, 13.2% at secondary modern schools and 15.7% across all school types.
+The rates were 2.6% at grammars, 12.7% at secondary modern schools and 14.9% across all school types.